SISE-Web-Development-Environments/assignment2-yarden-eden/README.md

 * About - a little bit of information about the code&design and the difficults we faced.
 To make the game a little more interesting you can find the following functionality -
 1. Addition of life by eating the medicine icon.
-2. Freezing the monsters for a while by eating the star icon.
+2. Freezing the monsters for a while by eating the corona icon.

 We hope you will enjoy at least as much as we enjoyed doing it :)